decretist/Dissertation/Chapter3/chapter3.markdown

 </div>

-[1] Check Peter Brown, *Augustine of Hippo* and James J. O'Donnell, *Augustine: A New Biography* to see if either of them makes the point that scribal or secretarial support was required for individual authorship in antiquity.
-The need for scribal or secretarial support presupposes that authors create texts by dictating them.

-[2] John Anthony McGuckin, "The Life of Origen (ca. 186–255)" in *The Westminster Handbook to Origen*, 12.
-McGuckin got this story from Eusebius, *Ecclesiastical History* 6.23.2.

-[3] Monastic modes of text production were gradually replaced by commercial modes of production, e.g., around the University of Paris.
-See Richard H. and Mary A. Rouse, *Manuscripts and their Makers:
-Commercial Book Producers in Medieval Paris 1200-1500.*

-[4] John T. Noonan, “Gratian Slept Here: The Changing Identity of the Father of the Systematic Study of Canon Law,” *Traditio* 35 (January 1979): 145–72.
+[1] John T. Noonan, “Gratian Slept Here: The Changing Identity of the Father of the Systematic Study of Canon Law,” *Traditio* 35 (January 1979): 145–72.

-[5] Noonan.
+[2] Noonan.

-[6] See (Stephan Kuttner, “The Father of the Science of Canon Law,” *Jurist* 1 (1941): 2–19).
+[3] See (Stephan Kuttner, “The Father of the Science of Canon Law,” *Jurist* 1 (1941): 2–19).
 Kuttner argues that Gratian applied Ivo's program as it had been developed in the intervening forty years by scholastic theology, most notably by Abelard, and not in its original